Transitions and Transformations

 Transitions require an acknowledgement that there is a shift from one state to another.
 Yet, taking COVID-19 as an example, there is much that is yet unclear about the legacy of this experience.
 Questions remain about the transformative effects of powerful emotions stirred up by the crisis, whilst those that are likely to emerge for those who have been bereaved are yet to be fully explored.
 In addition, new and ongoing academic activity has been, and will continue to be, shaped by restrictions on movement and social distancing measures.

 Prompted by the ongoing global pandemic, we are creating space for researchers to reflect on recent transitions and transformations that have impacted upon understandings of, and approaches to, death, dying and bereavement.
-In this one-day conference, we invite researchers and practitioners to submit abstracts on this theme.
-Topics can include, but are not limited to:
+In this one-day conference, we invited researchers and practitioners to submit abstracts on this theme.
+Topics include, but are not limited to:

 - Changes in law/policy e.g. Parental Bereavement Act

 - Popular culture

 - Professional practices